TLouf/CEA-data-analysis/README.md

 ## Converting the telemetric files to fits files

 The output of the acquisition is a batch of telemetric (.tm) files, binary data formatted in a specific way chich needs to be compressed and made more readable.
 To achieve this, we convert them to .fits files, a format which is widely used in astrophysics to store the data coming from detectors.
-This operation can be done thanks to the *hexa_to_fits.py* module : after putting the directory containing the batch of .tm files you want to convert, just copy the name of the directory into the 'batch' variable's definition.
+This operation can be done thanks to the *hexa_to_fits.py* module : after putting the directory containing the batch of .tm files you want to convert into the TM/ directory, just copy the name of the batch into the 'batch' variable's definition.

 ## Constructing images of the events